harshpatel16-bit/Simon-Game/README.md

 Harsh Patel

 # Description
-The Simon Game is a classic electronic memory game that challenges players to remember and repeat increasingly complex sequences of lights and sounds.
+The Simon Game is a classic electronic memory game that challenges players to remember and repeat increasingly complex sequences of lights.